 Getting the Green Light: Pregnancy with Adult Congenital Heart Disease

-However, at my annual heart check through the Adult Congenital Heart Disease (ACHD) Program at Cincinnati Children’s in 2012, my husband and I asked Dr. Webb if pregnancy with adult congenital heart disease was possible for me.
+However, at my annual heart check through the Adult Congenital Heart Disease (ACHD) Program at Cincinnati Children’s in 2012, my husband and I asked my congenital heart specialist if pregnancy with ACHD was possible for me.

 After about a year of testing (EKGs, stress tests, echocardiograms, physical exams) and a discussion about genetics and family history, I was given the green light.
 My cardiologists were confident that my heart could handle all aspects of pregnancy and beyond.

-As a last step and before becoming pregnant, I wanted to speak with the obstetricians who work directly with the ACHD program to make sure that they were in agreement as well.
-My husband Zach and I went to meet with Dr. Kim Brady of Tri-State Maternal-Fetal Medicine Associates to discuss all aspects of my future pregnancy.
+As a last step and before becoming pregnant, I wanted to speak with the obstetricians who work directly with the ACHD Program to make sure that they were in agreement as well.
+My husband Zach and I went to meet with a maternal-fetal medicine (MFM) specialist to discuss all aspects of my future pregnancy.
 He also felt confident about my safety and my ability to carry a baby.

-So fast forward to December 2014 – I became pregnant and my dream was beginning to become reality!
-For nine months I was closely followed by Dr. William Schnettler and my cardiologists Dr. Nicole Brown and Dr. Christopher Learn as part of the Tri-State Center for Maternal Cardiac Care.
+So fast forward to December 2014 — I became pregnant and my dream was beginning to become reality!
+For nine months I was closely followed by a care team consisting of a maternal-fetal medicine specialist, an ACHD specialist, and a maternal cardiac care specialist.
 Through this program, Zach and I met with both my OB and my cardiologists at Cincinnati Children’s in the same room once a month.
 As a group, we discussed the progress of the pregnancy, contingency planning for possible complications, and expectations at delivery and postpartum to ensure my pregnancy went smoothly.

-A few hours later, as my husband and I reflected on the beautiful moment of our daughter’s birth, and bonded with Annabelle, Dr. Schnettler stopped by to check on us.
+A few hours later, as my husband and I reflected on the beautiful moment of our daughter’s birth, and bonded with Annabelle, my MFM specialist stopped by to check on us.
 He brought us an additional gift…another green light.
 He said that my body had not only tolerated the pregnancy well but the delivery too.
 So much, in fact, that he feels confident my body could tolerate pregnancy again.

 What an amazing feeling.
 I had my newborn daughter in my arms, a green light to have another baby in the future, and justification that we made the right choice to embark upon this journey.

-Editor’s note: Adult Congenital Heart Disease team at Cincinnati Children’s partners with colleagues at both TriHealth and the University of Cincinnati Medical Center.
-Both programs utilize teams of specialists in maternal fetal medicine, cardiology, anesthesia and cardiac surgery.
-Women with congenital heart disease who are considering pregnancy are also encouraged to seek guidance before pregnancy.
-For more information, please contact at 513-636-2243.
-You might also find this video, which answers some of the most frequently asked questions about pregnancy and ACHD, helpful.
+Editor’s note: The Adult Congenital Heart Disease team at Cincinnati Children’s partners with colleagues at TriHealth and the University of Cincinnati Medical Center.
+Both programs use teams of specialists in maternal-fetal medicine, cardiology, anesthesia and cardiac surgery.
+Women with congenital heart disease who are considering pregnancy are encouraged to seek guidance before pregnancy.
+For more information, please contact our ACHD Program at 513-803-2243.